Gitanjali Express

 The 12859 / 12860 Gitanjali Express is a Daily Superfast Express train of Indian Railways running between Two Major Metro Cities Kolkata, in West Bengal and Mumbai, (Chhatrapati Shivaji Maharaj Terminus) in Maharashtra connecting the East with the West.
 Numbered 12859/60 this train belongs to the Superfast Express category.
 This train takes 30½ hrs to cover the distance of 1968 km between Mumbai and Howrah while the return takes 31 hrs 15 mins.
 This is first train which depart behind pure AC Loco from Mumbai CSMT after conversion of Mumbai CSMT to Thane from DC to AC.
 It has the top most priority in Howrah Mumbai route.
+It uses the Howrah–Nagpur–Mumbai line.

 Relevance

 Rabindranath Tagore, a famous poet of India, wrote the book Gitanjali.
 Since this train, too, starts from Bengal this train has the same name.
 This is the first Classless train in India, introduced by Ex Railway Minister Prof. Madhu Dandvate on 26 December 1977.